Lua: Implementation

-Lua programs are not interpreted directly from the textual Lua file, but are compiled into bytecode, which is then run on the Lua virtual machine.
-The compilation process is typically invisible to the user and is performed during run-time, especially when a JIT compiler is used, but it can be done offline in order to increase loading performance or reduce the memory footprint of the host environment by leaving out the compiler.
+Lua programs are not interpreted directly from the textual Lua file, but are compiled into bytecode, which is then run on the Lua virtual machine (VM).
+The compiling process is typically invisible to the user and is performed during run-time, especially when a just-in-time compilation (JIT) compiler is used, but it can be done offline to increase loading performance or reduce the memory footprint of the host environment by leaving out the compiler.
 Lua bytecode can also be produced and executed from within Lua, using the dump function from the string library and the load/loadstring/loadfile functions.
 Lua version 5.3.4 is implemented in approximately 24,000 lines of C code.

-Like most CPUs, and unlike most virtual machines (which are stack-based), the Lua VM is register-based, and therefore more closely resembles an actual hardware design.
-The register architecture both avoids excessive copying of values and reduces the total number of instructions per function.
+Like most CPUs, and unlike most virtual machines (which are stack-based), the Lua VM is register-based, and therefore more closely resembles most hardware design.
+The register architecture both avoids excessive copying of values, and reduces the total number of instructions per function.
 The virtual machine of Lua 5 is one of the first register-based pure VMs to have a wide use.
 Parrot and Android's Dalvik are two other well-known register-based VMs.
 PCScheme's VM was also register-based.

 This example is the bytecode listing of the factorial function defined above (as shown by the luac 5.1 compiler):